These Red Velvet Cake Truffles are completely made from scratch for an easy treat that everyone is sure to love!

 - In a medium bowl, whisk together the flour, cocoa powder, baking soda, and salt.
 Set aside.

 - In the bowl of a stand mixer fitted with the paddle attachment, beat butter and sugar at medium speed until fluffy, about 3-4 minutes, stopping to scrape the sides of the bowl as needed.
 Add the oil, eggs, vanilla, and vinegar, and beat on high for 2 minutes.

-- Combine the LACTAID® Whole Milk with the lemon juice.
-With the mixer on low speed, gradually add the flour mixture to the butter mixture alternately with the LACTAID® Whole Milk mixture, beginning and ending with the flour mixture.
+- With the mixer on low speed, gradually add the flour mixture to the butter mixture alternating with the buttermilk, beginning and ending with the flour mixture.
 Beat just until combined after each addition.